 “A goal is something you’re trying to do,

-A purpose is the reason you’re trying to do it”.
+A purpose is a reason you’re trying to do it”.

 A ‘Purpose goal’ is something you are willing to do because you have every reason to do it.